Meprobamate: Health issues

-Meprobamate is a Schedule IV drug (US) (S5 in South Africa) under the Convention on Psychotropic Substances.
+Meprobamate is a Schedule IV drug (S5 in South Africa) under the Convention on Psychotropic Substances.
 With protracted use, it can cause physical dependence and a potentially life-threatening abstinence syndrome similar to that of barbiturates and alcohol (delirium tremens).
 For this reason, discontinuation is often achieved through an extended regimen of slowly decreasing doses over a period of weeks or even months.
-Alternatively, the patient may be switched to a longer-acting gabaergic agent such as diazepam (in a manner similar to the use of methadone therapy for opiate addiction) before attempting tapering.
+Alternatively, the patient may be switched to a longer-acting gabaergic agent, such as diazepam (in a manner similar to the use of methadone therapy for opiate addiction), before attempting tapering.

 While an acute cerebral edema is widely believed to be the initial cause of actor and martial artist Bruce Lee's death in 1973, another factor which may have compounded and thereby contributed to Lee's death, was his decision to take Equagesic (a brand which combined meprobamate and aspirin).

 "In the January 2008 issue of Drug Safety Update, a stop press article announced the recent European review of carisoprodol for which the Committee for Medicinal Products for Human Use concluded that the risks of treatment outweigh the benefits.
 This review was triggered by concerns from the Norwegian Medical Agency that carisoprodol (converted to meprobamate after administration) was associated with increased risk of abuse, addiction, intoxication, and psychomotor impairment."
 February 2008.

 The European Medicines Agency recommended suspension of marketing authorisations for meprobamate-containing medicines in the European Union in January 2012.